 MATH 726 (Ordinary Differential Equations II) and MATH 826 (Partial Differential Equations II), possibly in reading course format.
 Also MATH 7360 (Probability), MATH 8310 (Operator Theory I), MATH 8360 (Stochastic Differential Equations), MATH 7450 (Mathematical Physics), and MATH 8720 (Differential Geometry).

 Our research in mathematical physics is concerned with the spectral and scattering theory for Schroedinger operators in quantum mechanics, equilibrium and non-equilibrium statistical mechanics, and topics in classical mechanics.
 The mathematical methods needed include: real analysis–measure theory and integration; functional analysis–for example, operators in Hilbert spaces; Fourier analysis; partial differential equations; and some basic probability theory.
+Real variable methods for inverse scattering theory as a topic.

 Besides the three common core analysis courses, students should also take as soon as possible MATH 7250 (Ordinary Differential Equations I).
 In the second year, students should take, if possible, MATH 7320 (Real Analysis II), MATH 7420 (Functional Analysis II), MATH 7450 (Mathematical Physics), and participate in MATH 9450 (Mathematical Physics Seminar).
 Math physics students should take their General Exam in analysis on MATH 7310 and MATH 7340.